makerportal/1_54in_epaper/README.md

 Based on the codes at: https://github.com/waveshare/e-Paper

-Get your 1.54in e-Paper Display here: [1.54in e-Paper Display](https://makersportal.com/shop/solar-panel-datalogger-kit-for-arduino) <br>
+Get your 1.54in e-Paper Display here: [1.54in e-Paper Display](https://makersportal.com/shop/e-paper-display-for-arduino) <br>
-See full tutorial here: [1.54in e-Paper Display with Arduino](https://makersportal.com/blog/solar-panel-characterization-and-experiments-with-arduino) <br>
+Get the BLExAR App: [BLExAR App Link](https://makersportal.com/blexar) See full tutorial here: [1.54in e-Paper Display with Arduino](https://makersportal.com/blog/) <br>

 #
 ### JUMP TO: